kamsandhu93/visitor-signin/README.md

 -r
     Force recreate all containers even when there are no changes -H
-    Host IP address the frontend will send request to (default is the first 192.
-IP address of ifconfig) -b
+    Host IP address the frontend will send request to (default: 127.0.0.1) -b
     Directory of database offline backup (default: /opt/visitorsignin/offline_backup) -f